Student Accommodation Brighton

 Brighton is warm and temperate with an average temperature of 10.0 °C. July is the warmest time of year with an average temperature of 16.8 °C. January is the coldest with temperatures as low as 3.8 °C. Rainfall is present throughout the year, with October being the heaviest and February being the driest.

 It’s a whole wardrobe makeover for Brighton.
-Rain boots and jackets will be a necessity, thermals and scarves will be everyday wear, and investing in heat preserving shoes and leather gloves with wool padding will do your limbs a favor.
-GMT is Brighton’s local timing so you should keep this in mind when booking your traveling tickets and student accommodation in Brighton.
+Rain boots and jackets will be a necessity, thermals and scarves will be everyday wear, and investing in heat preserving shoes and leather gloves with wool padding will do your limbs a favour.

 What are Some Must-Visit Places in Brighton?

 Students living in Brighton don’t have to spend a fortune to enjoy their time; there are a lot of cheap and free things to do in this town.
 A quick walk on Brighton’s Pier is a good start in the city; the deckchairs on the pier are free and it’s a fun place to watch the city from.
 The Booth Museum of Natural History is another free place that started as a private collector museum and is now open for free to the public; it includes all types of birds, butterflies, fossils, and bones.
 You can also visit the Royal Pavilion, although it is not free, it is a must for anyone living in Brighton to visit.
 It was built as a vacation house for King George IV and now it houses the best garden you will ever see with furniture that combines Indian and Chinese styles.